mariodmpereira/mariodmpereira.github.io/docs/jekyll/03-customising-just-the-docs copy.md

 ### Add Pages

 As just explained in the previous section, you can now duplicate the `index.markdown` and call it `blog.markdown`.
-Change it's `title` to Blog and remove the `nav_exclude: true`.
+Change its `title` to Blog and remove the `nav_exclude: true`.
 This new page should now appear on the side navigation.

-Tipically I store all the new pages under the `/docs` directory to keep the project structure organized, but you can leave them at the root of the project if you want.
-I'm going to move this `blog.markdown` I created inside `/docs/blog`
+Typically I store all the new pages under the `/docs` directory to keep the project structure organized, but you can leave them at the root of the project if you want.
+I'm going to move this new `blog.markdown` file into `/docs/blog`

 > ### **blog.markdown**
 ```markdown